yousefelassal/quote-cron/README.md

 > I have often regretted my speech, never my silence.

 > No act of kindness, no matter how small, is ever wasted.

+> Unless one is able to live fully in the present, the future is a hoax.